tiffdawn15/HK-Backend/planning/planning.md

     - Now that I have updated Mongo the data directory
     - Run the below command every time to run mongod
     - Run mongod --dbpath ~/mongo/db

+Tuesday Morning Thoughts:
+- How do you get the title to have the value of the link to the article?
+- Originally I wanted a detail page that displayed the entire article, but it looks like I don't have the ability to show that without just linking to the article title.
+    - If that is the case, then I should try to make the article title a link.

+What to look for reviewing the API documentation
+- Can you link to the entire article
+- Is there a way to only receive articles that are written in English?

+Thought for another implementation:
+- Would there be a way to make a graph that showed the differt topics that the news are talking about
+    - ie: Lebron James or the leader of Hong Kong's response to the article.